top of page

 LUCY

-Our 1st Training session we explained how puppies think, what their needs are at this early stage and how to establish boundaries to ensure Lucy knew her role in the family.
+In our first training session, we focused on helping Lucy’s family understand how puppies think, what they need at this early stage, and how to establish gentle boundaries so she could understand her role within the family.

 bottom of page